O.J. Simpson walks out of prison after 9 years

 "The last thing we want is some prisoner trying to make a name for himself by attacking Simpson," Keast said.

-Despite his freedom, it won't be all fun and games: Simpson won't have the liberty to consume alcohol in large quantities or hang out with ex-convicts.

-The Nevada Board of Parole rules bluntly state: "You shall not associate with convicted felons, persons who are engaged in criminal activity, or other persons with who your supervising officer instructs you not to associate."

-The rules forbid parolees from possessing guns and drugs in almost all cases.
-Alcohol abuse can get a parolee sent back to prison.
+While out of prison, Simpson won't have the liberty to consume alcohol in large quantities or hang out with ex-convicts.
+The Nevada Board of Parole forbids parolees from associating with convicted felons and people who engage in criminal activity, or possessing guns and drugs.
+Alcohol abuse can get a parolee hauled back to prison.

 "You are permitted to consume alcoholic beverages but not to excess," the conditions of parole supervision read.
 "You shall submit to a medically recognized test for blood/breath content.
 Test results of .08 alcohol or higher shall be sufficient proof of excess."

-While the parole board unanimously voted to free Simpson, he received bad marks on his parole risk assessment guideline, in the drug/alcohol abuse/abuse category, with the document citing Simpson for "frequent abuse, serious disruption of functioning."
+Simpson received a bad score on his parole risk assessment guideline, in the drug/alcohol abuse/abuse category, with the document citing him for "frequent abuse, serious disruption of functioning."

-Simpson testified he had been drinking alcohol the day of the raid on memorabilia dealers that led to his arrest and conviction.
+He testified that he had been drinking alcohol the day of the raid on memorabilia dealers that led to his arrest and conviction.